Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

   <a href="../catalog-of-works"><asub>Catalog of Scores</asub></a>
 </div>

-April 5.
-Arts and Literature Lab, as part of the Mills Folly Microcinema, improvising in collaboration with Eric Theise's *A Synesthete's Atlas*

-April 14.
-Memorial Union Rathskellar, with Luke Leavitt and the Levitations

-April 17.
-Leopold's, Duo with Luke Leavitt

-April 19.
-The Tasting Room (Monona), with the Feestet

-April 29.
-The Rigby, with Luke Leavitt and the Levitations

-April 30.
-Henry Ptacek's Senior Recital

-May 11.
-The North Street Cabaret, with the Feestet, plus special guest Frank McKearn IV

-(not a show, but) May 16.
-Ari Smith Preliminary Exam Defense (at UW Madison College of Engineering)

-LUKE AND THE LEVITATIONS WISCONSIN TOUR:

-  June 15.
-TBA, Madison, WI

-  June 16.
-TBA, La Crosse, WI

-  June 17.
-The Wormhole, Milwaukee, WI
+June 21, 5:30.
+IO Arcade Bar, with Muscle Memory

 June 21.
 The Tasting Room (Monona), with the Feestet

+July 2.
+Chai Point, with the Feestet

 July 21.
 Garver Feed Mill Patio, with Laminal Animil (sponsored by Bluestem Jazz), potentially an album release event

+July 26.
+Common Sage, duo set with David "Climate Walker" Henry

-August 11.
+August 11, 4-6PM.
 UW Memorial Union Terrace, with Luke Leavitt and the Levitations

+August 11, evening.
+Robinia Courtyard, with Luke Leavitt and the Levitations